matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 part of the ed25519 key it claims to have in the Olm payload.
 This is crucial when the ed25519 key corresponds to a verified device.

+If a client has multiple sessions established with another device, it should use the session from which it last received a message.
+A client may expire old sessions by defining a maximum number of olm sessions that it will maintain for each device, and expiring sessions on a Least Recently Used basis.
+The maximum number of olm sessions maintained per device should be at least 4.

 ``m.megolm.v1.aes-sha2``
 ~~~~~~~~~~~~~~~~~~~~~~~~